-Why You’ll Love This Homemade Gravy Recipe
+Why You’ll Love This Easy Gravy Recipe

 Ingredients on a light tiled surface, including butter, lemon, flour and spices.

-Easy Gravy Recipe Ingredients
+Homemade Gravy Recipe Ingredients

 A full recipe card, including exact ingredient amounts, appears at the bottom of this post.

-• lemon juice – this adds a touch of brightness and subtle tang that cuts through the richness of the gravy to balance its flavor.
+• lemon juice – this adds a touch of brightness and subtle tang that cuts through the richness of the flavorful gravy to balance its flavor.

 How To Make Gravy From Scratch